YongHwan2161/cppWebServer3/system-documents/sentence-management.md

-# Sentence Management
+# string Management

 ## Overview
-The system provides functionality to create sentences by linking token vertices in a cycle using dedicated channels.
-Each sentence is represented as a cycle of tokens connected through axis 2 (sentence axis).
+The system provides functionality to create strings by linking token vertices in a cycle using dedicated channels.
+Each string is represented as a cycle of tokens connected through axis 2 (string axis).

-## Sentence Creation
+## string Creation

 ### Process
 1. Tokenization